sbhavani/dicomweb-docker/README.md

-# DICOM Web Server with Orthanc, MinIO and OHIF Viewer
+# DICOM Web Server with Orthanc and OHIF Viewer

 ## Overview

-This project provides a complete DICOM web server setup using Orthanc as the DICOM server, MinIO for object storage, and OHIF for web-based DICOM viewing.
+This project provides a complete DICOM web server setup using:
+- Orthanc as the DICOM server with DICOMweb support
+- MinIO for object storage
+- OHIF for web-based DICOM viewing
+- DICOM Listener (storescp) for automatic DICOM file processing

 ## Docker Setup